skb50bd/firefly-iii-ai-ingest/README.md

    - Check model name in configuration matches available models

 3. **Service Won't Start**
-   - Check logs: `docker-compose logs firefly-buddy`
+   - Check logs: `docker compose logs firefly-buddy`
    - Verify environment variables are set correctly
    - Ensure ports are not already in use